kaievns/nikolay.rocks/pages/Optimal Keyboard/2016-04-02-meet-halmak.md

 To be completely honest, I was a bit surprised by the results.
 So, I went and verified them with a third party
 [keyboard layout analyzer](http://patorjk.com/keyboard-layout-analyzer/#/main)
-and have very close results from them as well:
+and have very close outcomes from them as well:

 ![](images/2016/04/halmak-results.png)